tigergraph/ecosys/guru_scripts/docker/README.md

 1. open a shell on your host OS to ssh to the container.
 At prompt, enter "tigergraph" without quotes as password.

          ssh -p 14022 tigergraph@localhost
-1. start TigerGraph service， may take up to 1 minute.
+1. after ssh to the container, start the TigerGraph service under bash shell (may take up to 1 minute).

          gadmin start

-1. start gsql shell
+1. start gsql shell under bash shell.

          gsql